-Visas for OmaniStockphoto
+Visas for Oman

 You can get a multiple-entry visa under similar conditions.
 It is valid for up to one year and allows you to enter the country for several stays of three weeks each.

-The company requests a labor clearance from the Ministry of Manpower.
+Your employer needs to request a labor clearance from the Ministry of Manpower.
 Sometimes, they also need to contact a professional association in your field of employment (for example, in the healthcare sector).
 The HR department will usually let you know which documents they require for this part of the application process (e.g. professional qualifications, diplomas, references).

-- your passport and a copy
+- your passport

 - a medical certificate

-- a complete application form
+- a completed application form

 - your work permit and a clearance from the Ministry of Manpower (for expat employees in the private sector)